bxlab/class-ibs-796-fall2013/shell/tutorial.md

     git clone https://github.com/{{page.github_username}}/{{page.bootcamp_slug}}.git

-Followed by:

-    cd {{page.slug}}

-These 2 commands will grab all of the data needed for this workshop from the internet.
+This command fetches all of the data we will need for this tutorial using `git` which we will learn about later.

-## Let's get started
+## Shell Basics

 One very basic command is `echo`.
 This command just prints text to the terminal.
 Try the command: